top of page

 Eunchim is Co-Founder and Strategy and Development Lead of The Mangrove Collective (TMC).
 Ever since starting up TMC in New Zealand in 2018, she has been leading business development, client and consultant engagement, organisational strategy/development and operations oversight.
 In 2022, she led the launch of TMC’s Asia Pacific office in Singapore and is accelerating its growth in the Asia region.
 In addition, Eunchim’s love of small and medium-sized local civil society actors culminated in the pioneering of TMC’s Pro Bono Partnerships initiative.

-Eunchim brings over seventeen years of experience in the international humanitarian, development and social impact sector, and brings a valuable cross-sectoral perspective stemming from her experience with the United Nations system, International NGOs, local NGOs and consulting.
+Eunchim brings close to 20 years of experience in the international humanitarian, development and social impact sector, and brings a valuable cross-sectoral perspective stemming from her experience with the United Nations system, International NGOs, local NGOs and consulting.
 Through TMC she has been conducting consultancies in the areas of strategy development, change management, organisational development, business development, cross-sectoral partnerships, resource mobilisation and grants acquisition, programme/project design and qualitative research and evaluation.
 She is fluent in Korean, English and has working level proficiency in Tetum (national language of Timor-Leste).

 Eunchim is originally from South Korea and has lived and worked in the USA, Canada, Timor-Leste, New Zealand and Singapore.
 She is currently based in Singapore with her husband and three children who call Aotearoa New Zealand their family home.